PeachyDB-Inc/PeachyDB/README.md

 - **24.38)** Larger clusters are better handled by larger AWS instances since they have more vCPUs to handle more load.
 - **24.39)** Write queries have completely different latency behavior compared to read queries.
 It may be better to separate client threads that issue write queries from those that issue read queries.
 - **24.40)** The number of client threads you can effectively utilize is also determined by whether your workload is primarily I/O bound or CPU bound.
+- **24.41)** If you overload a small AWS client instance with too many threads, the threads will start thrashing locally and severely degrade the performance of the client.
+Follow the guidelines provided with the example to avoid such a situation.
+To check CPU utilization on the client, 'escape' from the docker client container (Ctrl-p, Ctrl-q), run `top` to check the AWS instance kind and determine how many vCPUs are available.
+Additionally, hit Ctrl-C to the client and check the transaction throughput; if it is not high enough per thread and any support bundles from the servers also indicate that the servers are not hitting high throughput, then there may be a need for multiple client machines with fewer threads.

+- **24.42)** If your query performance has degraded, it is most likely due to some node not being online.
+One way to check this is to keep track of QPS, and if you see a significant degradation, check if the members are all online or if something else is going on with some node.
+Query timeouts can also happen when the leader node restarts, electing a new leader.

+- **24.43)** Since we utilize murmur hash for partitioning, the `token()` function is meaningless in this usage.
+Therefore, for the current release, the `token()` function is not supported.
+If later on we allow other approaches to hashing, we can revisit this functionality.

+- **24.44)** Currently, cluster configuration changes (add/remove/substitute nodes) must be initiated only when all nodes are online.
+If nodes go offline during cluster configuration changes, the operation could suffer performance loss.
+Additionally, completing the operation might require the nodes involved to be online.
+It is best to keep an eye on the cluster to ensure that everything is working.
+For node addition, all existing nodes must be online.
+For node substitution, the node being substituted can be offline, but the remaining must be online.
+For node removal, all nodes must be online.

+- **24.45)** Please take a look at 23.i.2) and the example client provided to create the client.

+- **24.46)** Please review point 12) above carefully to understand the durability of transactions.

+- **24.47)** As noted in point 22) above, we do not have a backup restore at the moment.

+- **24.48)** Continuous Integration/Continuous Deployment (CI/CD) in AWS is not yet supported.
+We have to work on this part to make the customer experience much more seamless.

+- **24.49)** Occasionally AWS operations performed with scripts can fail; it's best to keep an eye on the AWS console to make sure that the operation went through as expected.

+- **24.50)** When the database size exceeds the size of the Page cache, performance will degrade slightly, and when the database size exceeds RAM and SSD I/O is required, then performance will degrade to a greater extent.
+This is true for all kinds of databases.

+- **24.51)** In schema definition, any user-defined types must be defined before the tables that utilize them.
+User-defined type arguments are provided in the form of a collection of name-value pairs.

+- **24.52)** Canceling an ongoing cluster configuration change (add/remove/substitute node) operation is not advised.
+It's available if the change was mistakenly started and needs to be canceled right away.
+It has not been tested very well to see if it works when the operation is well on its way.
+It does work when an operation has just about started.

+- **24.53)** Before adding/removing/substituting a node in a cluster, please make sure that all the nodes in the cluster are live (with the exception of substitute).
+Otherwise, the operation will get stuck communicating with dead nodes.